panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 # 2. Mutable merge of arrays

 The spread operator and *array.concat()* ways to merge arrays create a new array with the merge result.
-However, sometimes you don't want to create a new array, but rather merge into some existing array.
+However, sometimes you don't want to create a new array, but rather merge it into some existing array.

-The approach bellow follow to perform a mutable way to merge arrays.
+The approach below performs a mutable way to merge arrays.

 ### 2.1 Merge using *array.push()* method

-You might know already that `array.push(item)` method pushes a item at the end of the array.
+You might know already that `array.push(item)` method pushes an item at the end of the array.

 ```javascript
 const heroes = ['Batman'];